Rental Law: Before a termination without notice, the tenant must be clearly informed of which behaviors will no longer be tolerated by the landlord.

 No Ordinary Termination Possible

-In this case, although the defendant repeatedly paid rent a few days late, this was not expressly criticized.
-Instead, the warnings referred to a different issue, namely that the defendant had underpaid by a small amount of €10 on one occasion.
-Therefore, an immediate termination could not be effectively declared against the defendant.
-Additionally, no ordinary termination under Section 573 (2) No. 1 BGB was issued.
-The late rent payments did not constitute such a significant breach of contract that continuing the tenancy would be unreasonable for the plaintiffs.
-While punctual payment of rent is a fundamental element of a tenancy agreement, the delays in this case did not justify the termination of the contract.
+In the present case, the defendant had repeatedly paid the rent a few days late, but this had not been expressly criticised.
+Instead, the reminders referred to a different circumstance, namely that the defendant had paid a small amount of EUR 10.00 too little in one case.
+Therefore, the defendant could not be effectively given notice of termination without notice.
+Also a ordinary cancellation pursuant to Section 573 II No. 1 BGB was not present.
+The late rent payments did not constitute such a significant breach of contract that the plaintiffs could not reasonably be expected to continue the tenancy.
+Although punctual payment of rent is an essential element of a tenancy, the delays that occurred in the present case did not justify the termination of the contract.

 Court Decision